 We’ve heard enough about the benefits of naturally grown and raised foods to keep us going until the (organic) cows come home, but relentlessly scouring the backs of food packages is not how we want to spend our time.
-At Ripe Markets across Dubai, all of the fruit and vegetables on offer come from Ripe Organic Farms and other local organic farmers, so you fill your shopping basket without so much as a second thought about additives, preservatives, or any more of the bad stuff making its way into your veggie lasagne and salads.
-As well as apples and pears, you’ll find local raw honey, organic eggs, dates, coconut oil and juicing boxes, and even dairy- and gluten-free items.
+At Ripe Markets across Dubai, all of the fruit and vegetables on offer come from Ripe Organic Farms and other local organic farmers, so you can fill your shopping basket without so much as a second thought about additives, preservatives, or any more of the bad stuff making its way into your kids’ lasagne and salads.
+As well as apples and pears, you’ll find local raw honey, organic eggs, dates, coconut oil and juicing boxes, and even dairy and gluten-free items.
+Result.

 2 Get kitted out with pop-up boutiques

-A wander around a Ripe Market is about more than just getting the groceries in, it is also an opportunity to scout out some of the region’s best local fashion and jewellery designers and pick up some original pieces.
+A wander around a Ripe Market is about more than just getting the groceries in, it is also an opportunity to scout out some of the region’s best local fashion and jewellery designers and pick up some original pieces for yourself.
 The regular Ripe Markets offer a range of rustic home wear, handmade jewellery, unique fashion and leather handbags that will make you go weak at the knees.
 And the Ripe Market pop-up at the Dubai Design District for Dubai Design Week will have fashionistas flocking to d3 like athletic runway models.
 The two-day market runs from 10am until 7pm on Friday November 17 and Saturday 18, where the cream of the fashion crop will congregate to showcase their work while looking charmingly stylish.
-There will also be workshops presented by the makers and designers themselves.
+There will also be workshops presented by the makers and designers themselves, too.

 3 Enjoy some fresh air